History of wound care: Ancient medical practice

 Over time, different civilizations began to create their own herbal medicinal treatments for wounds depending on the trees, shrubs, or any other type of plants located in their environment.
 These herbal treatments became the oldest form of wound therapy.
 It is logically assumed that this may not have been a very safe way of treating humans with wounds due to overdosing or choosing the wrong plants to treat a person until the right one was found.
 Nevertheless, most of the ancient people who were given the duty of healers through the usage of herbs were well accustomed with which plants from their local flora could be used to help the injured.
 This knowledge was learned and passed down after healers repeatedly used an herbal remedy for a specific wound with the belief that it promoted healing.

 Numerous ancient herbal remedies and poisons now serve as models for modern medicine.
 For example, curare, which was an ancient South American arrow poison, was used in the 20th century as the muscle relaxant tubocurarine.
 Tribesmen conducted various observations on the effects of different plant parts, meaning roots, leaves, etc., on specific wounds.
 They also observed what seasons, time of day, or moon phase would result in a most active plant.
-The former however resulted in a minimal influence in modern medicine as compared to plants parts or seasons of growth.
+The latter however resulted in a minimal influence in modern medicine as compared to plants' parts or seasons of growth.